nikkijuk/pigeongram/README.md

 - Application components have ports which use domain model (Ports & Adapters Pattern)
 - Application components are integrated to process with thin adapters (Service task / Java API)

-Main reason to use WF engine is here tactical, it should help programmer within single microservice to implement "stateful retry" in elegant and simply way.
+Main reason to use workflow engine is in this PoX tactical, it should help programmer within single microservice to implement "stateful retry" in elegant and simply way.

 Bernd Rücker says it so